Mongolian People's Army: 1930s conflicts and WWII

 Initially during the native revolts of the early 1930s and the Japanese border probes beginning in the mid-1930s, Soviet Red Army troops in Mongolia amounted to little more than instructors for the native army and as guards for diplomatic and trading installations.
 Domestically, it took part in the suppression of the 1932 armed uprising.
 It also involved in many border conflicts against Manchukuo and the Kwantung Army (one of the largest parts of the Imperial Japanese Army) and the Chinese National Revolutionary Army.
 The Imperial Japanese Army recorded 152 minor incidents on the border of Manchuria between 1932 and 1934.
 The number of incidents increased to over 150 per year in 1935 and 1936, and the scale of incidents became larger.

 In January 1935, the first armed battle, Halhamiao incident (哈爾哈廟事件, Haruhabyō jiken) occurred on the border between Mongolia and Manchukuo.
 Scores of Mongolian cavalry units engaged with a Manchukuo army patrol unit near the Buddhist temple of Halhamiao.
 The Manchukuo Army incurred slight casualties, including a Japanese military advisor.

 Between December 1935 and March 1936, the Orahodoga incident (オラホドガ事件, Orahodoga jiken)(ja) and the Tauran incident (タウラン事件, Tauran jiken) (ja) occurred.
 In these battles, both the Japanese and Mongolian Armies use a small number of armoured fighting vehicles and military aircraft.

 In the 1939 Battles of Khalkhin Gol (or Nomonhan) heavily armed Red Army forces under Georgy Zhukov assisted by Mongolian troops under Khorloogiin Choibalsan decisively defeated Imperial Japanese Army forces under Michitarō Komatsubara.
 During a meeting with Joseph Stalin in Moscow in early 1944, Choibalsan requested military assistance to the MPRA for border protection.
 Units of Mongolian People's Army were also supported and allied with the Soviet Red Army on the western flank of the Soviet invasion of Manchuria in 1945.
+As part of the Cavalry mechanized group of the Transbaikal Front under General Issa Pliyev, Mongolian troops under General D. Lhagwasuren comprised the 5th, 6th, 7th, and 8th Cavalry Divisions, the 7th Motorized Armored Brigade, the 3rd Tank Regiment, and the 3rd Artillery Regiment.

 Stalinist repressions against Mongolian People's Army

 During the 18 months of violence, Monks who were not executed were forcibly conscripted into the MPA.
-At the same time, 187 persons from the military leadership were killed soon the orders of Marshal Choibalsan.
+At the same time, 187 persons from the military leadership were killed on the orders of Marshal Choibalsan.
 The army stayed linked to Soviet Red Army intelligence groups and the NKVD.